Integration with Third-Party Device

 Integration with Third-party Access Control Server

-The device can transmit QR code and card data to a third-party server without doing any verification.
+The device can transmit QR codes and card data to a third-party server without doing any verification.
 The generation and verification of the data are conducted on the third-party server.

 To set it up, go to Access Control > Relay > Third Party Integration interface.